 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found by clicking on "About CharityWatch" from the navigation bar and then clicking on "Criteria & Methodology".]

-"At June 30, 2015, approximately 7% of the employees are under the collective bargaining agreement represented by the union with existing labor agreements.
-The current collective bargaining agreement expires on March 31, 2016."
+"As of June 30, 2017, approximately 4% of the employees are under the collective bargaining agreement represented by the union.
+The bargaining unit has continued to work without any disruption."